spywhere/vscode-express-lines/README.md

 ```
     Alex is riding a bear to the village
 while Bob is playing a kite.
 Meanwhile,
-Carl is preparing a food for them.
+Carl is preparing food for them.
 ```

 Selections: